+You may have seen the warning from The Lullaby Trust that baby sleeping pods and nests do not meet the safer sleep guidelines that it promotes.
 According to the Trust, the fact that pods and nests have mattresses with raised, padded sides mean that they don’t meet the “flat” requirements of the guidelines.
 Yet our argument would be that this is true of many cribs and moses baskets, which are recommended by the Trust.

 We’ve investigated all of the scientific evidence that the Trust has based its warning on.
 Perhaps because pods and nests are fairly recent products, there isn’t any specific research relating to them, but as previously mentioned we could find no evidence of any reported cases of suffocation or SIDS directly linked to use of a Sleepyhead.